MicrosoftDocs/sql-docs/docs/advanced-analytics/r/performance-case-study-r-services.md

 + The first case study, by the R Services development team, sought to measure the impact of specific optimization techniques
 + The second case study, by a data scientist team, experimented with multiple methods to determine the best optimizations for a specific high-volume scoring scenario.

 This topic lists the detailed results of the first case study.
 For the second case study, a summary describes the overall findings.
-At the end of this topic, you will find links to all scripts and sample data, and resources used by the original authors.
+At the end of this topic are links to all scripts and sample data, and resources used by the original authors.

 ## Performance case study: Airline dataset